FluxML/MLJFlux.jl/README.md

 7. alpha = Regularization parameter.
 Default = 0
 8. optimiser_changes_trigger_retraining = Should changing the optimiser re-train the model.
 Default = false
 9. Embedding choice = The embedding to use for handling categorical features.
 Options = :onehot, :entity_embedding.
 Default = :onehot.
 10. Embedding dimension = Valid only when `embedding_choice = :entity_embedding`.
 The dimension is follows the formula `min(embedding_dimension, levels)`, where levels is the number of unique values in the feature.
-Default = 4.
+If the value is <= 0, this means that the dimension will be equal to (the number of unique values of the feature) / 2.
+Default = -1.